Detroit Women's Guide to Divorce

 We recommend that women seek representation as early as possible so that you can work with a strategy in mind from the very beginning.
 Your attorney will also ensure that everything is filed correctly so that your divorce can move forward efficiently.

-At Woodford Sathappan McGee, we offer a free consultation, so even if you are not ready to sign up for representation yet, you can have your questions answered by a divorce attorney.
+At WSM, we offer a free consultation, so even if you are not ready to sign up for representation yet, you can have your questions answered by a divorce attorney.

 Filing For Divorce